Delhi Polls: Kejriwal sets deadline for BJP to declare CM candidate

 Delhi polls: AAP releases manifesto with focus on health, education and electricity

-"Amit Shah says that he would name the Chief Minister candidate once he gets Delhi's mandate.
+"Amit Shah says that he would name the chief minister candidate once he gets Delhi's mandate.
 But the people of Delhi want to know now who would be their Chief Minister if they vote for the BJP.
 What if Amit Shah names someone uneducated and incompetent?
 That would be a betrayal of the people of Delhi," he added.

 In most elections, however, the BJP has sought votes in the name of Prime Minister Narendra Modi,